 SubtitleHow Having a Calling Makes the Workplace More Effective

 About the author

-Theodore Roosevelt “Ted” Malloch is chairman and CEO of Roosevelt Global Fiduciary Governance LLC, a leading strategy thought leadership company.
-Ted Malloch conceptualizes and executes some of today’s most dynamic international projects.
-Among his many leadership roles, he has served in the US State Department and was president of the World Economic Development Congress sponsored by CNN, where Lady Margaret Thatcher dubbed him a “global sherpa.”
+Theodore Roosevelt Malloch is chairman and CEO of Roosevelt Global Fiduciary Governance LLC, a leading strategy thought leadership company.
+Malloch conceptualizes and executes some of today’s most dynamic international projects.
+He has served in the US State Department and was president of the World Economic Development Congress sponsored by CNN, where Lady Margaret Thatcher dubbed him a “global sherpa.”

 “Goossen and Malloch are masters at coupling important leadership concepts with compelling practical examples.
 In Service Leadership, they leverage extensive research to provide informative accounts of the motivations and practices of service leaders across a variety of companies and contexts.
 Surely, readers will be inspired to align their own work and the work of others in pursuit of meaningful service.” —Mitchell J. Neubert, Professor of Management and Chavanne Chair of Christian Ethics in Business, Hankamer School of Business, Baylor University